NTKonzen/Employee-Page-Generator/README.md

 ## Description ##

-This is a simple command line application that generates a simple employee html document from user input.
-I created this for anyone that needs a quick and easy way to build an employee page for their website!
+This is a simple command line application that generates a simple employee html document for any tech company all based off of user input.
+This includes three 'types' of employees, those being: managers, engineers, and interns.
+I wrote this program primarily to test my understanding of javascript classes and subclasses, but this can be used by anyone that needs a quick and easy way to build an employee page for their website!
 In general, this saves a lot of time as opposed to building the page from scratch.
-I built this application using javascript and a few Node.js packages.
+This application was built using javascript and a few Node.js packages.

 ### Installation ###